lmlaaron/AutoCAT/configs/README-configs.txt

 CacheSimulator uses YAML for formatting the cache configuration file

+To prevent any errors, use python2 as the default otherwise you may encounter TypeError: 'dict_keys' object is not subscriptable

 There are three required sections for a config file:
 - architecture
 - cache_1